The Golden Eye proudly sources its metals from Hoover and Strong.

-Rubies have been used throughout history to adorn the armor, scabbards, harnesses and crowns of nobles, kings and queens.
+Rubies have been used throughout history to adorn the armor, scabbards, harnesses, and crowns of nobles, kings, and queens.
 Until the 20th century, the ruby was thought to be more valuable than the diamond.
-It is the birthstone for July and is the symbol for love, vivacity, power and passion.
+It is the birthstone for July and the symbol for love, vivacity, power, and passion.

 Rubies are found in Tanzania, Kenya, Pakistan, Montana, North and South Carolina, and under the ice shelf in Greenland.

-Burma has always been known for the source of the deep pigeon blood ruby, a most prized color in the ruby world.
-However, due to the Burmese government's atrocious human rights record, Congress passed the Block Burmese JADE Act in October of 2008.
+Burma has always been known as the source of the deep pigeon blood ruby, the most prized color in the ruby world.
+However, due to the Burmese government's egregious human rights record, Congress passed the Block Burmese JADE Act in October of 2008.
 Although the U.S. did have a ban on the trade of Burmese gems, this measure closed an important loophole that had allowed the import of Burmese gems via third countries, such as India.

 The sapphire, most commonly known as a deep blue gemstone, actually has a fascinating range of color.
 Almost every color of the rainbow exists naturally in sapphires.
 A rare color-change sapphire exhibits blue in natural light and a violet-purple in artificial light.

 Some stones contain inclusions of small rutile needles that exhibit a property called asterism.
-This effect produces the "star sapphire".
-This sapphire is a cabochon cut and can have six to twelve rays emanating from its center.
+This effect produces the "...star sapphire, displayed only in a cabochon cut, and can have six to twelve rays emanating from its center."

 September is the month of the sapphire.
-In legend and folk- lore the stone is said to work as an anti-depressant, aid in telepathy, clairvoyance and astral projection.
-So whether you are feeling a bit down, want to know what's going on, or feel the need to get the heck off the planet, a piece of sapphire jewelry might just be what you need!
+In legend and folklore the stone is said to work as an anti-depressant and act as an aid in telepathy, clairvoyance, and astral projection.
+So whether you are feeling a bit down, want to know what's going on, or feel the need to get the heck off the planet, a piece of sapphire jewelry might be just what you need!